 As a mom, I have asked this question lots of times when I find myself forcing medicine down a sickly child’s throat.
 The same child who only seconds ago was vomiting and complaining of their ailments is now refusing the medicine I offer.

 Do you want to get well?

 Many a time I have found myself asking this question as I counsel young women who’ve been rescued from sex trafficking and want to return back to the cruelty and monstrosity they were just saved from.

-I love this passage in John 5 because Jesus meets the sick man in the middle of his pain and failed plan and He walks over to him and cuts through the small talk and extends an invitation for something better–healing.
-The invalid has a choice–Will he continue on with his failed plan or will he move towards radical obedience with Jesus.
+In John 5 Jesus walks over to the invalid and meets him in the middle of his pain and failed plan and He cuts through the small talk by extending a bold invitation for something better–healing.
+The invalid is faced with a choice–Will he continue on with his failed plan or will he move towards radical obedience with Jesus?